 Children with a secure attachment have been found to feel confident exploring the world on their own.
 This is because they trust their parents to be there for them (Mercer, 2006).
 Babies are also less likely to be fearful if their parents show higher levels of emotional sensitivity and responsiveness towards them (Gartstein et al, 2017).

-Fewer behavior problems
+Fewer behaviour problems

 Studies show that children who are securely attached to their parents are less likely to develop behavioural problems (Madigan et al, 2015).
-Some other studies suggest the children of sensitive mothers are less likely to have behavioural problems (Kok et al, 2013).
+Some other studies suggest the children of responsive mothers are less likely to have behavioural problems (Kok et al, 2013).

 Increased cognitive development (aka brain power)